lino-framework/lino/docs/dev/ml/contacts.rst

 .. class:: Partner(AddressLocation)

-    A :class:`Partner` is anything that can act as a business partner.
+    A Partner is any physical or moral person for which you want to keep contact data (address, phone numbers, ...).

-    A Partner has at least a name and usually also one "official" address.
+    A :class:`Partner` can act as the recipient of a sales invoice, as the sender of an incoming purchases invoice, ...

-    Predefined subclasses of Partners are
+    A Partner has at least a name and usually also an "official" address.

-    :class:`Person` for physical persons and
+    Predefined subclasses of Partners are :class:`Person` for physical persons and :class:`Company` for companies, organisations and any kind of non-formal Partners.

-    :class:`Company` for companies, organisations and any kind of non-formal Partners.
+    Lino differentiates the following subclasses of Partner:

-    Base class for anything that has contact information (postal address, email, phone,...).
+    .. django2rst:: contacts.Partner.print_subclasses_graph()

   .. attribute:: name